kkthecompguy/bloggy/README.md

 Make migrations & Run the server ```python3 manage.py makemigrations && python3 manage.py migrate && python3 manage.py runserver```

-Use postman or any other client for testing
+Use postman or any other rest client for testing

 ### API Endpoints
 Authentication